 Please note:

 This method is again very similar to methods 1 and 2 above.
-Instead of inserting bullet character with a keyboard shortcut or from the “Symbol” menu, you could just copy and paste it from there.
+Instead of inserting the character with a keyboard shortcut or from the “Symbol” menu, you could just copy and paste it from there.
 Please feel free to copy any of the characters below.

 • ● ◦ ▪ □ ♥ ─ − → ►

-Use a custom number format in order to create a bullet point list.
+Method 4: Use a custom number format

 If you don’t want to insert the bullet character for every cell again you could just define a custom number format which adds the bullet character automatically.